-Students will be in residence at the UGA Marine Institute on Sapelo Island and the UGA Skidaway Institute of Oceanography for the duration of the course.
+Students will be in residence at the UGA Marine Institute (UGAMI) on Sapelo Island.
+During the program, students will take several field trips to other locations on the Georgia Coast.

-The program fee is $1,750.
-This covers accommodation for 4 weeks (2 weeks at the UGA Marine Institute on Sapelo Island and 2 weeks at the UGA Skidaway Institute of Oceanography in Savannah).
+The program fee is $1,600.
+This covers accommodation for 4 weeks.
 Dinner will be provided each day.
-Transportation between the two coastal facilities will be provided.
-The laboratory fee is $140.
+Transportation between the coastal facilities and field study sites will be provided.
+The laboratory fee is $142.

 The program fee does not include student travel to and from the coastal sites at the beginning and end of the course.
 Breakfast and lunch will not be provided, but facilities for food storage and preparation are available.